200 Hour Yoga Teacher Training

 Our specially designed course curriculum covers crucial skills that will help you to develop your current knowledge of teaching yoga.
-This program incorporates broad teaching styles and covers topics such as: communication skills, the student learning process, modifications, and the business aspects of yoga.
+This program incorporates broad teaching styles and covers topics such as communication skills, the student learning process, modifications, and the business aspects of yoga.

 Proper Class Sequencing:

 Structuring a cohesive class and a proper asana sequence requires a lot of work.
 Appropriate class sequencing is vital because it promotes deeper flexibility and helps to avoid injury.
-Our 200-hour Yoga Teacher Training in Rishikesh educates you on how to successfully and confidently achieve this as it teachers the fundamentals of yoga mind-body connection on active, passive, and dynamic poses while keeping in mind heating and cooling of the body and major muscle groups.
+Our 200-hour Yoga Teacher Training in Rishikesh educates you on how to successfully and confidently achieve this as it teaches the fundamentals of yoga mind-body connection on active, passive, and dynamic poses while keeping in mind heating and cooling of the body and major muscle groups.